UDSM-MDAL/.github/profile/README.md

-## UDSM - Modelling and Data Analytics Unit (MDAU)
+## UDSM - Modelling and Data Analytics Lab (MDAL)

-The UDSM Modelling and Data Analytics Unit (MDAU) champions data-first approaches to strengthen decision-making across various sectors in Tanzania.
-Based at the University of Dar es Salaam, MDAU blends advanced analytics, operational research, and software engineering to transform complex data into actionable insights.
+The UDSM Modelling and Data Analytics Lab (MDAL) champions data-first approaches to strengthen decision-making across various sectors in Tanzania.
+Based at the University of Dar es Salaam, MDAL blends advanced analytics, operational research, and software engineering to transform complex data into actionable insights.

 ### What we do